IonutDragomir/ReactNewsFeed/README.md

 #React News Feed

-a web page where you can search for news.
+A web page where you can search for news.
 Live view at: https://ionutdragomir.github.io/NewsFeedInReact-LiveView/